Jeff Koons — "My work is about communicating a sense of self-acceptance to the viewer."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I want my work to be a source of inspiration and hope."
+"I want my work to encourage self-reflection and introspection."

 American contemporary artist whose Balloon Dog and Rabbit sculptures hold record sale prices for living artists; defines high-end commodified Pop.
 Closely associated with Damien Hirst (YBA-generation peer with similar production-line studio model) and Takashi Murakami (Superflat parallel from Japan).
 For an intellectual contrast, see Marina Abramović, Serbian-American performance artist — Abramović's body-on-the-line endurance work (The Artist Is Present, 2010) is the precise opposite of Koons's outsourced-fabrication, surface-shine commodification.
 Abramović's unmediated authorship vs Koons's factory production are the two cleanest poles of late-20th-century 'what is the artist for?' debate.